 Hello everybody out there using minix –

 Stallman had been busy making a whole suite of software, for example: a text editor called emacs, and bash (the Bourne Again Shell) which is a command line interface based upon the original Bourne Shell that comes with the BSD variant of UNIX.
-The FSF’s software was entirely based upon the UNIX software suite, and essentially improved on it.
+The FSF’s software was entirely based upon the UNIX software suite, and generally improved on it.
 In 1991, the only thing that the FSF were missing to make it a fully fledged operating system was The Kernel (the brains of the operating system).

-Now, over twenty years on from the original post on the Internet, Linus is still working on Linux, but it’s now an effort which is collaboratively worked upon by millions of other individuals, corporations and organisations around the world.
+Now, over twenty five years on from the original post on the Internet, Linus is still working on Linux, but it’s now an effort which is collaboratively worked upon by millions of other individuals, corporations and organisations around the world.
 You probably don’t know it, but Linux is everywhere today.
-It’s in your TV and media-centres, it’s the basis to that Android mobile phone you probably have, nine out of ten websites run Linux on their servers (think Google, Amazon and Facebook to name but a few), Linux might even be in a new dishwasher or fridge-freezer!
+It’s on your Android mobile phone, in your TV and nine out of ten websites run Linux on their servers (think Google, Amazon and Facebook to name but a few), Linux might even be in your new dishwasher or fridge-freezer!

 Now, visit Chapter Two to see why using Linux instead of Microsoft Windows or MacOS may be the best thing you ever did with your computer!